 Some browsers are made specifically for kids.
 In such a big online world, it can be difficult for kids to know what sites should be off-limits.
 Kid-safe browsers can filter out inappropriate sites, malware and more.
-It could also give you a greater level of comfort that your child isn’t seeing adult content.
+It could also give you a greater level of comfort that your children aren’t seeing adult content.

 Keep tabs on kids and devices

-Set limits on the amount of time your child spends on the device alone.
-Have him show you how the games he’s playing work and what any paid upgrades will mean to the game as a whole.
-Also, use offline time to talk more about the games your child is playing and why.
+Set limits on the amount of time your children spend on the device alone.
+Have them show you how the games they’re playing work and what any paid upgrades will mean to the game as a whole.
+Also, use offline time to talk more about the games your children are playing and why.